 Hype, Poetry, or Precision?
 On the Art of Describing Oud and other complex aromatics.

 At Aroma Sublime, we are often asked why many of our product descriptions are so detailed, and occasionally perceived as overly elaborate or even exaggerated.
 To be fair, these concerns generally come from customers or potential customers who are fairly new to the very best Oud oil and other premium aromatics, or simply from those who are not particularly predisposed to Epicurean or olfactory deep dives.
-(And we forgive you.
+And we forgive you.
 To be as clear and direct as possible, we have no interest in promoting snobbery or gatekeeping.
-We are just doing what we love to do.)
-This article exists to clarify our approach, our intent, and the perspective from which we assess and describe Oud oils in particular, as well as some of our other more complex aromatic offerings such our sandalwood oils, rose oils, our famous frangipani flower essential oil, and others.
+We are just doing what we love to do.
+This article exists to clarify our approach, our intent, and the perspective from which we assess and describe Oud oils in particular, as well as some of our other more complex aromatic offerings such as our sandalwood oils, rose oils, our famous frangipani flower essential oil, and others.
 Keep in mind as you read this article that many of these details also apply, to some degree, to other especially complex essential oils you might encounter in the marketplace like Labdanum, Vetiver, Hops, Ylang Ylang, Helichrysum, Juniper, Cardamom, Black Pepper and many others.

 Why does Oud oil require, or deserve, such an elaborate description?